monarin/psana-nersc/psdaq/instructions/pvadetector/INSTRUCTION_Adding_PvDetector.md

 ## 1. 📐 Determine Image Size and Data Rate

-- Use EDM or `pvinfo` to inspect image dimensions and data type.
+- Use IOC or `pvinfo` to inspect image dimensions and data type.
 - Multiply width × height × (bytes per pixel) to get **image size in bytes**.
   - For a 5Mpix `uint16` image: `6144 × 6144 × 2 = ~74 MiB`
 - Estimate frame rate requirements to understand throughput demands.